 A group of bored Domino’s employees uploaded to Youtube a series of videos in which they played with food ingredients they claimed were going into meals ordered by customers.
 The videos went viral, quickly picking up more than one million views, and the employees involved were faced with felony charges.
 Executives hoped the controversy would die down and did little to manage the brand and communicate what steps Domino’s was taking to rectify the matter over Twitter.
 That led followers to question whether Domino’s was doing anything, furthering consumer distrust and a ruined brand reputation.

 Austin tweeted a photo of a receipt from the Cheesecake Factory in Washington, DC, where he had racked up a $143 bill.

-In each instance damage to the brand reputation could have been minimized if the organizations had practiced proper online reputation management.
-Instead, each organization allowed damaging content about itself to be posted online, and did not move quickly enough to control the conversation and minimize the damage.
+The damage could have been minimized if the organizations had practiced strategic brand reputation management.
+Instead, each organization allowed damaging content about itself to be posted online and did not move quickly enough to control the conversation and minimize the damage.

 You should not wait for your company to commit a social media faux pas before engaging in online reputation management.
 Using social media, message boards, and online review sites, your customers and employees might already be damaging your brand reputation.

 To take control of your brand reputation as soon as possible.
 Reach out to Reputation911 immediately for brand reputation management and monitoring.